frontenddogma/web-development-glossary/manuscript/s.md

 Stacking context
 : A three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user, who is assumed to be facing the viewport or web page.
 For CSS, each box belongs to one stacking context.
 The `z-index` property establishes whether a box establishes a stacking context, and the level of a box in its stacking context.&nbsp;[‡](#m-stacking-context)

+Staging
+: → Staging environment

+Staging environment
+: A deployment environment that reflects the production environment.

 Stand-up
 : A meeting in which attendees typically participate while standing.
 The discomfort of standing for long periods is intended to keep the meetings short.
 Stand-ups are sometimes confused with Daily Scrums.&nbsp;[†](#w-stand-up)